bhnord/activities/events.md

 In honor of International Women’s Day, at the Nichols House Museum we’re highlighting stories about the women of 55 Mount Vernon Street, including the Nichols sisters, domestic staff, and local artists.

+### Women’s Day Movie Night (Fr)

+On Friday March 7th, international women's travel community Wanderful is teaming up with Ula Cafe and Wenham Street Cinema to celebrate International Women's Day (March 8) and Women's History Month with a FREE film screening of Wadjda (2012)!

 ### City Hall Art Exhibit Reception (Th)

 Join us at Boston City Hall for an evening celebrating an exhibition by the Boston Modern Quilt Guild.

+### ‘Air’ Screening @ Sam Adams (Su)

+Escape the dread of the impending week at the brewery with our weekly watch parties!

 ### Spring Yoga in Allston (Th)

 Join us for free in-person yoga classes in February, March and April at the Harvard Ed Portal!

-### ‘Air’ Screening @ Sam Adams (Su)

-Escape the dread of the impending week at the brewery with our weekly watch parties!

-### Women’s Day Movie Night (Fr)

-On Friday March 7th, international women's travel community Wanderful is teaming up with Ula Cafe and Wenham Street Cinema to celebrate International Women's Day (March 8) and Women's History Month with a FREE film screening of Wadjda (2012)!

 ### Portrait Drawing Open House (Sa)

 Join us for our spring Open House at the Academy of Realist Art Boston!

+### ‘Art for Everybody’ Film+Talk (Sa)

+Join us for the film screening of Art for Everybody and a conversation with filmmakers Miranda Yousef and Tim Rummel.

+### Winter Group Bike Ride (Sa)

+Boston Bikes is organizing a series of four winter group rides between December and March.

 ### ‘90s Themed Trivia (Th)